 You can redeem your miles to offset expenses from the previous 120 days, but you must have at least 10,000 miles (equal to $100) to start redeeming for travel statement credits.

-To earn the sign-up bonus, you must make $1,000 in purchases within 90 days of account opening, which is a lot easier to meet than the Barclaycard’s $3,000 requirement.
+To earn the sign-up bonus of 25,000 bonus points, you must make $1,000 in purchases within 90 days of account opening, which is a lot easier to meet than the Barclaycard’s $5,000 requirement.
 If meeting the larger spend requirement would require you to carry a balance or make purchases you weren’t going to otherwise, then you might be better off choosing a card with a lower minimum spend requirement.

 Travel rewards cards with flexible redemption options may be best suited for those who have varied or uncertain travel plans.